sidebo/text-zetkin/README.md

 ## Gecko webdriver
 To fetch the authentication token automatically, this script requires the [Gecko Webdriver](https://github.com/mozilla/geckodriver/releases).
+Download it and move the executable to somewhere in your `$PATH`.
+You also need to use the [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) web browser.

 ## Python environment setup
 Install via pip: